 Negligence

-You must show that your loved one died because of another party’s negligence.
-Negligence is a legal term that describes a failure to exercise reasonable care, resulting in harm or damage to you or a person.
+You must show that your loved one died because of another party’s negligent action.
+Negligence is a legal term that describes a failure to exercise reasonable care, resulting in harm or damage to a person.
+In Georgia, the negligent party in an accident is liable for the costs, including accidents where someone dies.

 Breached Duty

 Everyone has a “duty of care” to others.
 For example, drivers in Georgia have a duty of care to be safe on the roads.
+For a successful case, you must show that the other party breached their duty to the deceased loved one.

 Causation